Go to author page

 Solo travelers’ challenges

-Traveling solo, without a travel buddy to lean on if things get tricky can be tough.
+Traveling solo, without a travel buddy to lean on if things get tricky, can be tough.
 Here are some of the biggest hurdles singles commonly face.

 Safety concerns

 One of the biggest solo travelers’ concerns, especially women, is the safety factor.
 Up to 69% of female travelers cited it as the main barrier to solo trips.
 While such trips can be freeing, travelers need to balance freedom with precautions, like opting for safe, well-lit districts and sharing their itinerary with family or friends.
+To eliminate this concern, travel connectivity solutions, like real-time location-sharing apps and emergency SOS features, provide peace of mind by keeping loved ones informed and help them be just a tap away.

 Loneliness